Geophagus cupido Heckel, 1840

 cupido: from the Latin cupido, meaning ‘desire, longing’.

-Colour patterning and some elements of external morphology differ somewhat depending on locality, and the existence of various undescribed species has been suggested for years though to date nothing has been confirmed by science.
+Certain elements of colour pattern and external morphology differ depending on locality, and the existence of additional species has been suggested for years though to date nothing has been confirmed on an official basis.

-Most of the fish in the trade originate from the area around the Amazonian city of Santarém in Pará state, eastern Brazil.
+Most of the fish in the aquarium trade originate from around the Amazonian city of Santarém in Pará state, eastern Brazil.

 Sympatric fish species in the stream included Acestrorhynchus microlepis, Laemolyta taeniata, Leporinus friderici, L. fasciatus, Triportheus angulatus, Serrasalmus rhombeus, Pygocentrus nattereri, Tetragonopterus argenteus, Catoprion mento, Mylossoma aureum, Hoplias malabaricus, Semaprochilodus taeniurus, Cichla monoculus, Aequidens tetramerus, Auchenipterus ambyiacus, Centromochlus heckelii, Ossancora punctata, Loricaria cataphracta, Hypoptopoma gulare, Peckoltia bachi, Squaliforma emarginata, Sorubim lima and Hypophthalmus marginatus.